Introduction

 method is responsible for selecting a random image from the mnist_bitmaps

-folder in the assets.
+.
 It lists all the files in the folder, picks one at random, and loads it as a bitmap.
-The method then extracts the true label from the filename (e.g., 07_00.png implies a true label of 7), displays the selected image in the ImageView
+This method then does the following:

 .

-method.
-It accepts a bitmap as input and performs inference using the pre-trained PyTorch model.
-It first converts the bitmap to a tensor using the createTensorFromBitmap()
+method accepts a bitmap as input and performs inference using the pre-trained PyTorch model, through the following steps:

-.
-It is a utility method that measures the execution time of the provided code block in microseconds.
-It uses the measureNanoTime()
+is a utility method that measures the execution time of the given code block in microseconds:

 method is a helper function that copies a file from the assets folder to the application’s internal storage and returns the absolute path of the copied file.
 This is necessary because PyTorch’s Module.load()